-Where there is demand being met through an existing police house (and no available leased option), to retain and invest in those properties to take them up to Scottish Quality Housing Standard (SQHS) and Energy Efficiency Standard for Social Housing standards (EESSH).
+- Where there is demand being met through an existing police • house (and no available leased option) to retain and invest in those properties to take them up to Scottish Quality Housing Standard, Energy Efficiency Standard for Social Housing standards.
 A 5 year programme of works has been estimated for upgrade to retained housing stock, with the largest proportion within N Division.
-Conditional and feasibility reports for all housing on Shetland Islands and priority 1 housing in Highlands & Islands, totalling 25 properties, were commissioned by Police Scotland Estates Transformation in 2021, and a full business case is currently being finalised to propose a 'whole house' upgrade approach to these houses in line with meeting the Scottish Government's Energy Efficiency Standard for Social Housing (EESSH).
-This standard stipulates the aim that all social housing meets an Energy Performance Certificate rating of band B by 2032, with our current residential estate significantly below this and the majority at a rating of E and F. The full business case is anticipated to be taken through governance in April/May 2022, and subject to this we aim to commence the upgrade works to N Division Phase 1 for Shetland housing by Q3 of next financial year 2022/23.
-Further condition and feasibility studies are due to be undertaken prior to the end of the current financial year for all remaining housing stock nationally identified for retain and invest, and these will form further programmes of work in the forthcoming financial years.
+Conditional and feasibility reports for all housing on Shetland Islands and priority 1 housing in Highlands & Islands, totalling 25 properties, were commissioned by Police Scotland Estates Transformation in 2021, and a full business case is currently being drafted to propose a 'whole house' upgrade approach to these houses in line meeting the Scottish Government's Energy Efficiency Standard for Social Housing (EESSH).
+This standard stipulates the aim that all social housing meets an Energy Performance Certificate rating of band B by 2032, with our current residential estate significantly below this and the majority at a rating of E and F. The full business case is anticipated to be taken through governance in April / May 2022, and subject to this we aim to commence the upgrade works to N Division Phase 1 for Shetland housing by Q3 of next financial year.
+Further condition and feasibility studies are due to be undertaken prior to the end of the current financial year for all remaining housing stock nationally identified for retain and invest, and these will form further programmes of work in the forthcoming financial years, - In the last resort (where there is demand which cannot be met either through leasing or investing in existing properties) will be to consider a new build option.